Starting Out

 My Hope

-My mission is to create spaces where dancers and creatives can breathe, belong, and become.
+My mission is to create spaces where women can breathe, belong, and become.

-By letting go of the grind, returning to our own rhythm, and moving with ease and authenticity, I cultivate a restorative environment to feel seen, supported, and at home.
+By letting go of the grind, returning to a natural rhythm, and moving with ease, I cultivate a restorative environment to feel seen, supported, and at home.